-Detachments have been around for many editions of the game, and their role has changed to reflect how the game designers think your armies should be organised.
-That’s about to change again in Warhammer 40k 10th edition.
+Detachments, as a concept, have been a key element of Warhammer 40k army building through many editions of the game, but their role has changed several times to reflect how the game designers think your armies should be organised.

-In Warhammer 40k 10th edition Detachments provide your force with several bonuses: an army-wide special rule, a set of 40k Stratagems, and ‘enhancements’ you can use to upgrade specific models or units in you forcer.
+In Warhammer 40k 10th edition, Detachments provide your force with several bonuses: an army-wide special rule, a set of 40k Stratagems, and ‘enhancements’ you can use to upgrade specific models or units in your force.
 Your whole army is considered to be part of this Detachment – you can’t build a force containing more than one Detachment.

 Adeptus Custodes Detachments